Interested in architecture in Mumbai? These 20 landmarks display a range of different styles, from Colonial to contemporary.

 - Where: Rani Bagh, 91/A, Dr Babasaheb Ambedkar Road, Byculla, Mumbai.
 (Next to the botanical gardens and zoo).
 Closed on Wednesdays and some public holidays.

 - More Information: Dr Bhau Daji Lad Mumbai City Museum website.

-If you love history and architecture, and want to get a feel for how Bombay was back in the day, don't miss walking though the village of Khotachiwadi.
+If you love history and architecture and want to get a feel for how Bombay was back in the day, don't miss walking through the village of Khotachiwadi.

 Antilia (Home of Businessman Mukesh Ambani)

 What kind of home does one of the richest men in India have?
 Take a look at Antilia, the towering residence of businessman Mukesh Ambani, chairman of Reliance Industries.
 It was named after the mythical Atlantic island of Antillia.
 The house is reportedly one of the world's most expensive, costing between $1-2 billion to build.
 Over 20 stories high, hundreds of staff are also employed to maintain and run it.

 Reactions to Antillia have been wide and varied.
 Some Indians are proud of the overt display of wealth, while others view it as shameful while the poor continue to go hungry.

 - Where: Altamount Road, Cumballa Hill, south Mumbai.